Kumuyi storms Abia for a 6-day revival crusade

 The State Overseer, Abia 1, Pastor Adeniji Hassan said Abia like Nigeria has numerous problems, which Pastor Kumuyi’s coming will solve.

-“Kumuyi is a problem solver and his coming to Abia will bring solution to the problems facing the state.
+“Kumuyi is a problem solver and his coming to Abia will bring solutions to the problems facing the state.
 Raw miracles will happen during the visit”, he assured.

-Chairman of Christian Association of Nigeria (CAN), Abia chapter, Pastor Emmanuel Agomuo said CAN in the state is fully involved in Pastor Kumuyi’s visit, stressing that Abia needs a strong man of God like the Deeper Life Church GS to liberate it from its bondage.
+The Chairman of the Christian Association of Nigeria (CAN), Abia chapter, Pastor Emmanuel Agomuo, said CAN in the state is fully involved in Pastor Kumuyi’s visit, stressing that Abia needs a strong man of God like the Deeper Life Church GS to liberate it from its bondage.

-“Abia needs a strong man of God like Pastor Kumuyi to pray for it and it is our hope that at the end of his visit, there will be a change in the state because a lot have happened for sometime now”.
+“Abia needs a strong man of God like Pastor Kumuyi to pray for it and it is our hope that at the end of his visit, there will be a change in the state because a lot has happened for some time now”.

 Leave a Reply